| Title: | 'Python' Style String Functions |

 method.

-strs_startswith(string, prefix)
+strs_startswith(string, prefix)strs_startswith(string, prefix)

 string |